hanishd/spacehaven/README.md

 # spacehaven
 Mods for the beta of Space Haven, by Spatzimaus

-This repository consists of four distinct mods:
+This repository consists of four distinct mods.
+For more details on each change, see the descriptions in the modloader (minimum version 0.0.7).
+Note that old savegames are unlikely to work with these mods; new saves are highly recommended.

 # Crazy Spatz's Foods
 	Adds four new crops to the game: